joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 I love mentioning this stat every year I give a talk, as it really shows how much we continue to grow our monolith.
 We've added about 350 controllers in the past year!
 This is to a code base that is 15 years old and millions of lines of Ruby.

+TOINSERT ERB growth graph

+I love this graph of our lines of ERB over time since our first commit.
+That is quite a curve!

 I think it's important to share this kind of context as it can frame why we make the decisions that we do.

 ## How I think about accessibility